CelestialScripter/Hybrid-Based-NIDS-using-Machine-Learning/Trained model/Model in Pickle format/README.md

 3. Install the required dependencies:

-4. Unzip the model.rar file to access the model.joblib file
+4. Unzip the saved_model.rar file to access the saved_model.pkl file

 ## Usage
 ```